drsoumenkumarroy/drsoumenkumarroy/README.md

 - 👋 Hi, I’m @drsoumenkumarroy
-- 👀 I’m interested in AI
+- 👀 I’m interested in latest Technologies and AI
-- 🌱 I’m currently learning AI
+- 🌱 I keep learning latest Technologies
-- 💞️ I’m looking to collaborate on aI
+- 💞️ I’m looking to collaborate on latest technologies and AI
 - 📫 How to reach me drsoumenkumarroy

 <!---